confluentmedical/nitinol-design-concepts/210-xct-methods/index.md

 Image analysis was conducted using the [Fiji](https://fiji.sc/) distribution of [ImageJ](https://imagej.net), an open source software tool widely used for image processing and analysis.
 Conventional segmentation approaches require subjective judgments to select threshold levels, and often require manual adjustments to compensate for gradients or variations in background intensity.
 For this reason, repeatability and reproducibility is quite challenging.

 To overcome this challenge, a machine learning segmentation method was developed and applied to each scan in this series.
-The [Trainable WEKA Segmentation](http://imagej.net/Trainable_Weka_Segmentation) ImageJ plugin, included with Fiji, was used to segment assign each voxel a probability of being one of four classes:
+The [Trainable WEKA Segmentation](http://imagej.net/Trainable_Weka_Segmentation) ImageJ plugin, included with Fiji, was used to assign each voxel a probability of being one of four classes:

 1. **Matrix:** Nitinol material, including bulk nickel-titanium, as well as inclusions and/or voids.
 2. **NMI:** Non-metallic inclusion, voids, or other embedded particles.